Taylor Heinicke Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 - Heinicke has passed for 1,208 yards (241.6 per game) while completing 64.2% of his passes (102-for-159), with eight touchdowns and five interceptions.

-- He's also carried the ball 25 times for 127 yards and one touchdown, averaging 25.4 yards per game.
+- He has added 127 rushing yards (25.4 ypg) on 25 carries while scoring one touchdown on the ground.

-- The Football Team, who rank 13th in the NFL in points scored, have dropped back to pass 55.0% of the time while running the ball 45.0% of the time.
+- The Football Team, who rank 13th in the NFL in points scored, have dropped back to pass 55.0% of the time while opting for the ground attack 45.0% of the time.

-- Heinicke has thrown 16 passes in the red zone this season, 42.1% of his team's red zone plays.
+- Heinicke accounts for 42.1% of his team's red zone plays, with 16 of his 159 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Chiefs.